Georgio (singer): Music career

-Allentini recorded two albums on Motown Records in the 1980s and one on RCA Records in the 1990s.
-He also worked at MIG Records.

 Film career

 Georgio made the transition to filmmaker with the 2003 release of Tapped Out, which starred Coolio, Alex Avant and Jimmy Bridges.
 The film was written, co-produced and co-directed by Allentini, who also composed music for its soundtrack.

 Allentini also appeared in the 2000 French documentary entitled XX elles with Estelle Desanges, Lisa Guerlain, Dany Verissimo-Petit and others.

 Personal life

 Allentini was born in Texas in 1966.
 His mother was a retail salesperson, his father a Naval officer.
 Georgio moved to Los Angeles at age 17.
 He is married to actress Kelly Jo Minter.